1 Jan 2013

 I got an offer to buy 94Feet.com in 2000 by a clothing manufacturer with the same name.
 I sold it for cash plus a huge assortment of amazing basketball clothing.
 Jeffers and I played around with the domains FinalBuzzer.com and Gametime.ws but ultimately won the Sports.ws domain from the newly minted TLD .ws registrar by convincing them “we are to fantasy sports what .ws is to .com.”We launched a zillion mini-games, and portals for football, international soccer, hockey, and the olympics.
 We funded the site (and rent) with advertising dollars.
 Jeffers designed, our other roommate Hooshla coded some real backend stuff, and the rest of League Zero offered up insight and kept our league alive.
-The site took off, but the basketball game was the most effective, successful, and we eventually narrowed the focus on that.
+The site took off and quickly amassed hundreds of thousands of users, but the basketball game was the most effective, successful, and we eventually narrowed the focus on that.

 Things I learned quickly:

 1) I had serious feature ADHD.
 I had some luck inventing a few games, but I should have stuck to a slimmer feature-set and communicated with users more.